 Literature on disagreement connects with questions about “higher order evidence” and the rationality of doubting one’s faculties generally.
 I am interested in the appropriate epistemic role of intellectual humility, in shaping how we process evidence.
 I am also interested in the ethical value of intellectual humility.

-I've previously published on the problem of evil and skeptical theism, claiming that an influential critique of skeptical theism relies on a highly misleading presentation of certain conditional probabilities.
+I've previously published on the problem of evil and skeptical theism ("On the Problem of Paradise"), claiming that an influential critique of skeptical theism relies on a highly misleading presentation of certain conditional probabilities.
 The paper invites the further question: should we be radically humble as the skeptical theist suggests, or what is the appropriate role of intellectual humility, in our reasoning about the problem of evil?
 Also, how might intellectual humility be formally modeled?
 These questions are clearly relevant to the problem of evil, but there are quite generally fascinating epistemological issues here, about the kind of attitudes it’s appropriate to have when we take our faculties to be highly and especially fallible in assessing the import of some particular evidence.

 I am additionally interested the ethical value of intellectual humility in interpersonal relationships.
 Intellectual humility about our assessments of the characters and motivations of others may counteract judgmental tendencies.
 On the other hand, unchecked or extreme intellectual humility may prevent us from justly condemning unethical behavior and may exacerbate vulnerability to abuse.
 These topics connect also to my interest in the ethical value of understanding others.